nataliamadridb/281-Assignments/Final Project/Empirical Strategy/Empirical strategy.md

 - If **β₁ > 0**: These firms respond more strongly (i.e., increase investment more) to the shock than less-exposed firms.

 ## Data
-- **Firm financials**: Compustat (investment, leverage, size, liquidity).
-I have this data but is TOO LARGE to uploud here, instead, I uplouded the query from Compustat.
+- **Firm financials**: Compustat (investment, leverage, size).
+Available in the data folder.
-- **Monetary policy shocks**: High-frequency monetary shocks.
+- **Monetary policy shocks**: High-frequency monetary shocks (I was planning to use Romer Romer but they are available until 2007).
-- **Physical climate risk**: I uplouded some proxies from Bloomberg.
+- **Physical climate risk**: I uploaded some proxies from Bloomberg.